-The error message, however, is not exclusive to the Toast disc burning plugin installer only.
-In fact, this error message may be encountered when attempting to run or install any macOS app downloaded off the Internet (as opposed to the Apple Store), most often in Zip format, and extracted using a third-party decompression utility, such as StuffIt Expander.
+The error messages, however, are not exclusive to the Toast disc burning plugin installer only.
+In fact, they may be encountered when attempting to run or install any macOS app downloaded off the Internet (as opposed to the Apple Store), often in Zip format, and when extracted using a third-party decompression utility, such as StuffIt Expander.

 The problem is caused by the attachment of an extended attribute ("xattr") flag to the file, “com.apple.quarantine”, that was not originally there.
 Extended attributes are metadata that are stored along with the file, and provide additional information that will determine how the file, or in this case the installer app, is handled by macOS.